department-of-veterans-affairs/vets-website/content/pages/pension/apply/pension-fully-developed-claim.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="va-will-help">How VA will help you obtain evidence for your claim</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="va-will-help">How will VA help me get evidence for my claim?</button>
 <div id="va-will-help" class="usa-accordion-content">

 #### FDC Program (Optional Faster Process)

 VA will:
-- Request relevant records that you identify and authorize VA to get from a federal facility, like a VA medical center Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim
+- Request relevant records that you identify and authorize VA to get from a federal facility, like a VA medical center
+- Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim

 #### Standard Claim Process

 VA will:
 - Request relevant records that you identify and authorize VA to get from a federal facility, like a VA medical center
-- Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim Make every reasonable effort to request relevant records that you authorize VA to get that aren’t at a federal facility.
+- Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim
+- Make every reasonable effort to request relevant records that you authorize VA to get that aren’t at a federal facility.
 These may include records from state or local governments, documents from a private doctor, hospital records, or records from current or former employers

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="when-to-send">When you should send what we need</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="when-to-send">When should I turn in my evidence?</button>
 <div id="when-to-send" class="usa-accordion-content">

 #### FDC Program (Optional Faster Process)

 You’ll need to:
-- Send the information and evidence at the same time as you file your claim.
+- Turn in the information and evidence at the same time as you file your claim.
 <div class="usa-alert usa-alert-warning no-background-image">

-**Note:** If you turn in additional information or evidence after you send in your Fully Developed Claim, VA will remove your claim from the FDC program and process it as a Standard Claim.
+**Note:** If you turn in additional information or evidence after you send in your fully developed claim, VA will remove your claim from the FDC program and process it as a standard claim.
 If we decide your claim before 1 year from the date we receive the claim, you’ll have the rest of that 1-year period to turn in additional information or evidence to support your claim.

 </div>

 #### Standard Claim Process

 You’ll need to:
-- Turn in any information and evidence to support your claim as soon as you can.
+- Turn in the information and evidence as soon as you can.

 <div class="usa-alert usa-alert-warning no-background-image">